 Make the Events Regular and Consistent Calendar Items

 The more often you have the events, the more likely more people are to show up.
 At first you may have very few attendees.
 However, over time, you’ll get more attendees if you are sure to market your event, and host informative events that are useful to your audience.
 Give it time, and don’t give up after one try.

-Promote Promote and Promote Some More
+Promote, Promote, and Promote Some More

-Using social media, your blog, online newsletters and even a newspaper advertisement and flyers, advertise and promote your local meetup event.
+Using social media, your blog, online newsletters and even a newspaper advertisement and flyers, advertise and promote your local meetups.
 Even if you only have room for 20 people to attend your event, ensuring you fill up those 20 seats requires continuous promotion of the event.
 Blog about it, get interviewed about it, and post about it on social media for best results.
 To promote future events, consider recording portions of the current event so that people can see how great your event is.

 Enjoy the “Expert” Title

 Finally, when you host your event, be confident.
 Remember, you planned the event; the people came.
 It’s likely even if you don’t know everything, that you do know more than your guests.
 As the host, you’re the expert in the room.
 However, don’t be afraid to say, “I don’t know, but I’ll find out” when someone asks you a question that you don’t know.
 Authorities aren’t know-it-alls; they’re just people who know how to find the information and put it to use.